Wevah/dragterm/README.md

 The tool itself is called “`drag`”, as that's a lot nicer to type than “`dragterm`”.

-Moving the mouse far enough away from the displayed icon before dragging will cancel.

 ## Usage

 `drag <files>`

 And drag the icon that appears under the mouse cursor.

-Pressing Escape, Ctrl-C, or Ctrl-D, or moving the mouse far enough from the icon before dragging will cancel.
+Pressing Escape, q, Ctrl-C, or Ctrl-D, or moving the mouse far enough from the icon before dragging will cancel.

 ## History